Changeover time matrix

 Pick the cheapest landing spot before the schedule locks

-The greenest column is the product your line arrives at cheapest from anywhere.
-End a long run there — or start the day with it — and every transition in the sequence costs less.
+Greenest column = product your line reaches cheapest from anywhere.
+End a long run there — or start the day with it.

 02